 A known sperm donor is not a “parent” for the purposes of the Assessment Act, provided the child is a result of an artificial conception procedure, but may be liable for child maintenance under the FL Act depending on the manner of conception (see B v J (1996) FLC 92–716).
 In ND v BM (2003) FLC 98–020, a known sperm donor appealed against liability under the Assessment Act.
 Justice Kay confirmed that where conception of a child is in the “usual and customary manner”, the biological parent is the parent at law and this cannot be altered by agreement.

 Since 1 April 1988, the FL Act has applied to children born both within marriage and outside of marriage in all parts of Australia except Western Australia.
 When parents cannot agree, decisions are made by the Family Court under the FL Act about:

 • with whom and for how much time the child will have contact; and

 • specific issues such as who has responsibility for making choices about the child’s day-to-day and long-term welfare.

-Changes to the FL Act to incorporate the principles of the United Nations Convention on the Rights of the Child (1989) came into effect on 11 June 1996 (see Parental responsibilities and child support).
+Changes to the FL Act to incorporate the principles of the United Nations Convention on the Rights of the Child (1989).
 The basic position remains that parents (married or not, and now including same-sex parents) share equal parental responsibility for their child unless:

 • there is a court order to the contrary;